santnair0599/Spam-SMS-Classification---Heroku-Deployment/README.md

 This is a simple text classification problem using python where we sort spam messages from ham.
 The dataset that we’re using can be found at https://www.kaggle.com/uciml/sms-spam-collection-dataset.
 The dataset contains one set of SMS messages in English of 5,574 messages, tagged as being ham (legitimate) or spam.
 The modules used for building the model are — pandas, numpy, nltk, seaborn, matplotlib, string and sklearn.
 Finally, a python web API is created using Flask and the model is deployed in Heroku.

 ## Performance Metric
 Since our dataset is imbalanced with 86% data being in ham class we’ll use F1 score (Precision*Recall/(Precision+Recall)) to measure the performance of the model.
+With the F1-score metric, we are trying to find an equal balance between precision and recall, which is extremely useful in most scenarios when we are working with imbalanced datasets.

 ## Project Lifecycle
 This project is divided into two part: